purple-produce-assortment.

 3. Do purple peels taste bitter?

-Eggplant skins can have a slight bitterness, which is why we pair them with salt and smoked paprika.
-Purple potato and carrot skins are generally quite sweet and earthy.
+Eggplant skins may be slightly bitter, balanced with salt and spices.
+Purple potato and carrot skins are generally sweet and earthy.

 4. Can I make this in an air fryer?

-A quick soak in cold water with a splash of vinegar before roasting can help neutralize the geosmin, the compound responsible for that “dirt” flavor often associated with beets.
+Soak in cold water with a splash of vinegar before roasting to neutralize geos min, the compound behind the dirt-like aroma.